calcitem/Sanmill/Readme.md

 ## Terms of use

-Sanmill is free, and distributed under the **GNU General Public License version 3** (GPL v3).
+Sanmill is free and distributed under the **GNU General Public License version 3** (GPL v3).
 Essentially, this means you are free to do almost exactly what you want with the program, including distributing it among your friends, making it available for download from your website, selling